brotskydotcom/dialpad-contact-uploader/README.md

     ```zsh
     export DIALPAD_API_KEY=yourApiKeyGoesHere
     ```
-9. In your current directory, create a CSV files named "contacts.csv" containing the data you want to upload.
+9. In your current directory, create a CSV file named "contacts.csv" containing the data you want to upload.
 It should have exactly four columns, with these labels in this order:
     ```
     First_Name,Last_Name,Phones,Email
     ```